Daniele-B/CTF-Writeups/Flare-on 5/5 - web 2.0/README.md

 ![alt text](wasm_dump.png)

-If we look cautiously at `f9` we can see the indeirect call at line 244.<br/>
+If we look cautiously at `f9` function we can see the indirect call at line 244.<br/>
 The right charatcer is loaded in local#72 at line 264, so to solve it i set a breakpoint onto line 265 and manually dump local 72.<br/>
 Flag is: `wasm_rulez_js_droolz@flare-on.com`